 SSH usage

-To connect to the VPU through SSH or deploy software to the VPU with SCP, it is necessary 1. have an ssh key pair, 2.
+To connect to the VPU through SSH or deploy software to the VPU with SCP, it is necessary 1. have an SSH key pair, 2.
 Have the public key copied to the VPU configuration.

-Follow instructions below to configure ssh on the VPU via either the CLI or via python3
+Follow instructions below to configure SSH on the VPU via either the CLI or via python3

 Setup via CLI